Safe Gatherings Policy

 The Mora United Methodist Church shall implement the following policies to foster a safe environment for children, youth and vulnerable adults:

 Persons who are deemed a threat to children and youth based on a criminal record check, application response or reference feedback will not be permitted to volunteer, be employed or be accepted as a volunteer or paid worker in any church-sponsored program for children, youth or vulnerable adults.

 Six Month Rule

-All volunteers must be either a regular attendee or member of the Mora or Ogilvie United Methodist Churches for at least six months before they are allowed in any position involving contact with children, youth or vulnerable adults.
-(See exception in 4.2 for parents of a child or youth who joins the Mora or Ogilvie United Methodist Churches.)
+All volunteers must be either a regular attendee or member of the Mora United Methodist Church for at least six months before they are allowed in any position involving contact with children, youth or vulnerable adults.
+(See exception in 4.2 for parents of a child or youth who joins the Mora United Methodist Church.)

 Two Adult Rule